scottsus/flamethrower/README.md

 An implementation run is initiated with a natural language query that begins with an `uppercase letter`.

+## Features

+### 💤 AFK Debugging

+If you say 'Yes', 🔥 flamethrower will debug in the background while you focus on other tasks at hand.
+It acts similarly to any other human engineer: adding `print` statements to find the root cause of the issue (which, as we know is the most annoying part).
+We find this pattern strikingly effective, and is where we believe LAMs have the strongest use case.

+If it looks like 🔥 flamethrower is obviously headed in the direction of doom, simply press `CTRL+C` and give it more suggestions or context.

+### 🎙️ Conversation History

+As long as any shell command or natural language query happens within the context of 🔥 flamethrower, then it is by default captured in the conversation history.
+That means you can:

+- ask about an error that just happened, or happened 2 dialogues ago
+- follow up on a previous response provided by 🔥 flamethrower

+### 🏄‍♀️ Real Time File Tracking

+Everytime you send a query, the latest version of your files are sent over, meaning 🔥 flamethrower understands that you changed your files, and are ready to process those changes.

 ## Motivation for 🔥 flamethrower

 ### 👩‍✈️ GitHub Copilot